White House: Improved surveillance caught Chinese balloon

 By ZEKE MILLER, LOLITA C. BALDOR and AAMER MADHANI

-White House national security adviser Jake Sullivan said Monday that after Biden took office, the U.S. “enhanced our surveillance of our territorial airspace, we enhanced our capacity to be able to detect things that the Trump administration was unable to detect.”
+White House National Security Adviser Jake Sullivan said that after Biden took office, the U.S. “enhanced our surveillance of our territorial airspace, we enhanced our capacity to be able to detect things that the Trump administration was unable to detect.”

+Biden, in turn, has been faulted by some Republicans for not ordering the balloon shot down before it made its way across the U.S. Officials have said there was concern about damage to people on the ground, and Biden addressed the issue on Monday.

+“Once it came over to the United States, from Canada, I told the Defense Department I wanted to shoot it down as soon as it was appropriate,” Biden said.
+The military concluded “we should not shoot it down over land, it was not a serious threat.”

+In a brief exchange with reporters, Biden expressed his continued displeasure with Beijing.
+Asked why China launched the balloon over the U.S., he replied simply, “Because they’re the Chinese.”

-Speaking at the event hosted by the U.S. Global Leadership Coalition, Sullivan added that as part of those efforts “we were able to go back and look at the historical patterns” and uncover “multiple instances” during the Trump administration in which Chinese surveillance balloons traversed American airspace and territory.
+Sullivan, speaking at an event hosted by the U.S. Global Leadership Coalition, said as part of the surveillance improvements since Biden took office, “we were able to go back and look at the historical patterns” and uncover “multiple instances” during the Trump administration in which Chinese surveillance balloons traversed American airspace and territory.

-Several Trump administration officials have have said they didn’t learn of Chinese surveillance balloons during their tenures.
+Several Trump administration officials have have said they didn’t learn of Chinese spy balloons during their tenures.

 Sullivan did not explain what specifically allowed the U.S. to detect and track the latest balloon where the previous administration might not have.
 Officials have said, without elaborating, that China has flown similar balloons over parts of five continents in recent years.

 Sullivan defended Biden’s decision to wait until the balloon was off the Carolina coastline before shooting it down, saying military advisers assessed that downing it over water “created a greater possibility that we could effectively exploit the wreckage than if it were shot down over land.”
-Some GOP lawmakers have criticized the president for not shooting it down sooner, though Pentagon officials also warned of a potential risk to Americans on the ground.
+That was in addition to the warnings from the Pentagon of a potential risk to Americans on the ground.

+VanHerck described the debris spreading on the waters over “15 football fields by 15 football fields square.”

+“The payload itself, I would categorize that as a jet airliner type of size, maybe a regional jet. … Probably weighed in excess of a couple thousand pounds,” he said.

-Sullivan said the U.S. was “still piecing through” which Chinese officials knew what about the balloon when in Beijing and would not speak publicly yet about U.S. assessments about China’s intentions flying it over the U.S.
+Sullivan said the U.S. was “still piecing through” which Chinese officials knew what about the balloon and would not speak publicly yet about U.S. assessments about China’s intentions flying it over the U.S.

-Separately, White House National Security Council spokesman John Kirby told reporters on Monday that the U.S. military has begun collecting debris from the balloon.
+The Biden administration had previously raised concerns about China’s use of surveillance balloons with Congress, including during briefings last August, according to White House press secretary Karine Jean-Pierre.

 Kirby firmly rejected Beijing’s claim that the U.S. violated international law by shooting down the balloon.